Cwegeleben/rod-builder-pro/README.md

 - `PRICE_REFRESH_TOKEN` — bearer token for price/availability refresh hook
 - `IMPORTER_BG_ENABLED`, `VITE_IMPORTER_SSE_ENABLED` — importer / UI flags

+### Theme Editor smoke profile

+Use `.env.theme-editor-smoke` when running `npm run theme-editor:smoke`.
+The command loads that profile, boots the Remix server on `http://127.0.0.1:3100`, and exercises the Theme Editor timeline (happy path, forced error + retry, and no-JS fallbacks) with Playwright.
+Update the SQLite path in the env file if your smoke database lives elsewhere.
+If SHOPIFY_APP_URL is wrong, hydration will never run.

 Examples (production):

 ```bash